merniva/rpa-challenge/README.md

     `python src/rpachallenge/run.py --headless`
 - To adjust the logging level, set --log-level parameter as INFO, WARNING or ERROR (default being INFO):
-    `python src/rpachallenge/run.py --log-level ERROR` -To adjust the amount of iterations, set --iterations parameter from 1 to 10 (default being 1):
+    `python src/rpachallenge/run.py --log-level ERROR`
+- To adjust the amount of iterations, set --iterations parameter from 1 to 10 (default being 1):
     `python src/rpachallenge/run.py --iterations 4`

 You can also give multiple parameters, for example: